Solving the Inverse Source Problem in Femtoscopy with a Toy Model: Numerical results

-We now present the reconstruction results using the Tikhonov regularization.
+We now present the reconstruction results using the Tikhonov regularization given by Eq.\,(\ref{Tikhonov variation}).
 The recovered source functions for the potential $V_0=-10\,\mathrm{MeV}$ are shown in Fig.\,\ref{fig:wave_m10_with_01} and Fig.\,\ref{fig:wave_m10_with_10}, corresponding to $1\%$ and $10\%$, respectively.
-In each subfigure, the black curve denotes the benchmark source $S_t$, the red curve represents the central reconstructed solution $S_\alpha^\delta$, and the pink shaded region indicates the associated error band.
+In each subfigure, the black curve denotes the benchmark source $S_t$, the red curve represents the central reconstructed solution $S_\alpha^\epsilon$, and the pink shaded region indicates the associated error band.
+This band represents the uncertainty estimated by generating multiple datasets through random sampling within the experimental error margins, inverting each independently, and computing one standard deviation around the mean of the resulting ensemble of source functions.
 We observe that the reconstructed solutions for both single- and mixed-Gaussian source functions with $1\%$ uncertainty agree well with the benchmark.
+Notably, the retrieved $S^\epsilon_\alpha $ naturally satisfies the normalization condition, with the integral approximately equal to unity.
 However, slight oscillations appear at large radii, as shown in Fig.~\ref{fig:wave_m10_with_01}.
 These oscillations are attributed to the rapid decay of the wave function in that region, which reduces the distinguishability of the source function.
+Although they lead to unphysical negative values in the reconstructed source, such artifacts are not a major concern here, as our primary focus is on the small-radii behavior, where the reconstruction is reliable.
+In future work, these issues could be further mitigated by incorporating additional prior information, such as non-negativity constraints.